fernandez-a/House-price-predictor/README.md

-In this project Im going to plot the rental situation of madrid using folium for the maps and streamlit for deployment
+In this project Im going to plot the rental situation of madrid using folium for the maps and streamlit for deployment and try to predict the rental price of a property

+Todo:
+- Implement from data from official sources
+- Been able to add markers
+- Create visualizations with Folium
+- Build a Streamlit app for deployment